Treefrog/Handbook/Manual/Exempted.md

 Under the Ontario Employment Standards Act, 2000 (the “Act”), certain employee groups are exempt from specific sections of the Act.

+### Exempt

 Exempt frogs are those frogs holding positions that are managerial or supervisory in nature, or in certain professional occupations such as IT professionals.
-At Treefrog, these positions include <i>but are not limited to</i>
+At Treefrog, these positions include <i>but are not limited to</i>;

 * the CEO,
 * Business Development Manager,
-* the Controller,
+* Controller,
 * Creative Director,
 * Web Development Manager,
 * Quartermaster,